PaddlePaddle/PaddleOCR/doc/doc_en/multi_languages_en.md

 * Whole image prediction (detection + recognition)

-Paddleocr currently supports 80 languages, which can be switched by modifying the --lang parameter.
+PaddleOCR currently supports 80 languages, which can be switched by modifying the --lang parameter.
 The specific supported [language](#language_abbreviations) can be viewed in the table.

 ``` bash